Research

 - with Russell Cooper

-- Presented at EUI 4th Year Forum (2024)
+- Presented at EUI 4th Year Forum (2024), Winter SED Buenos Aires (2024, scheduled), Econometric Society Winter Meeting (2024, scheduled)

 - Blog post

-Abstract We study the aggregate and distributional consequences of green investment tax credits (ITCs) and ask under which financing structures such environmental policies would be adopted by a majority of voters and sustained in the long run.
+We study the aggregate and distributional consequences of green investment tax credits (ITCs) and ask under which financing structures such environmental policies would be adopted by a majority of voters and sustained in the long run.
 We develop an overlapping generations model with heterogeneous households, multiple sectors, and a government that wants to introduce a green ITC to reduce pollution.
 Our model highlights both an intratemporal (across the income distribution) and an intertemporal (across generations) disagreement about the desirability of green ITCs arising from the unequal distribution of the costs and benefits.
 Together, they can lead to voting outcomes in which the ITC would never be adopted, even though it would be welfare improving for a majority of the population in the long run.
 We show that allowing for some debt financing of the ITC can overcome this political gridlock.
 Moreover, this debt can be fully repaid in the long run while maintaining high approval rates for the ITC.
 Changes in asset market participation rates and factor prices induced by the ITC explain why fully tax-financed ITCs are approved only in the long run, but not at the time of introduction of the ITC.

 Taxing Mobile Money: Theory and Evidence